subugoe/typo3-pazpar2/Documentation/README.rst

 Created by `SUB Göttingen <http://www.sub.uni-goettingen.de/>`__

-The extension includes the `flot <http://www.flotcharts.org/>`__ JavaScript library for drawing graphs.

 Feel free to send in comments or contribute improvements.
 You can fork the extension’s `repository at github <https://github.com/subugoe/typo3-pazpar2>`__.